PARKER-X/Parker-Python-Module/README.txt

-This is simple calculator that takes two numbers
+This is simple Python Module
+Install this Module Using pip install Parker-X==0.0.1